Greg LeMond: Personal life

 Several weeks later, LeMond and his wife Kathy gave an extensive interview to Paul Kimmage of The Sunday Times.
 LeMond provided additional details concerning the circumstances of his 2001 apology to Armstrong, stating that Trek, the longtime manufacturer and distributor of LeMond Racing Cycles, had threatened to end the relationship at the behest of Armstrong if he did not apologize.
-He described the two years following the apology as the worst in his life, marked by self-destructive behavior; ultimately, that behavior led LeMond to tell his wife that he was a survivor of child sex abuse and to seek help in addressing that past trauma.
+LeMond described the two years following the apology as the worst in his life, marked by self-destructive behavior; ultimately, that behavior led LeMond to tell his wife that he was a survivor of child sex abuse and to seek help in addressing that past trauma.
 LeMond described how being a victim of molestation had impacted his life and his racing career.
 In September 2007, LeMond became a founding board member of the non-profit organization 1in6.org, whose mission is "to help men who have had unwanted or abusive sexual experiences in childhood live healthy, happy lives".

 LeMond was in a car accident on the morning of January 30, 2013.
-He was driving through wintery and icy conditions to his dentist in Wayzata, Minnesota, when he lost control of his car.
+He lost control of his car while driving through wintery and icy conditions to his dentist in Wayzata, Minnesota.
 LeMond suffered a concussion and was left with no memory of the incident.
 According to Associated Press, a Plymouth police report says LeMond left the road, hit a fence and shrubs, and then hit an embankment before ending up in the backyard of a home.
 LeMond may have lost consciousness before the accident, according to his wife Kathy, and he suffered a compression fracture in his back and would have to wear a brace for three months.
 The accident curtailed LeMond's public appearances in the first half of 2013, but he made a full recovery.

 On September 19, 2019, the United States House of Representatives passed a bipartisan bill, submitted by California Representative Mike Thompson, to award LeMond the Congressional Gold Medal.
-The bill was approved by Congress on November 16, 2020, and signed by president Donald Trump on December 4, 2020.
-Upon signature of the bill, the White House released a statement, saying the medal was awarded "in recognition of his service to the Nation as an athlete, activist, role model, and community leader".
+The bill was approved by Congress on November 16, 2020, and signed by president Donald Trump on December 4.
+Upon signature of the bill, the White House released a statement, saying the medal was awarded to LeMond "in recognition of his service to the Nation as an athlete, activist, role model, and community leader."

-In June 2022 he was diagnosed with non-life-threatening leukemia.
+In June 2022, LeMond was diagnosed with non-life-threatening leukemia.

+On July 9, 2025 LeMond received the Congressional Gold Medal presented by U.S. Speaker of the House Rep. Mike Johnson (R-LA).